prakhar-gupta8/INMAS-python-workshop/README.md

 # The Internship Network in the Mathematical Sciences
 ## Workshop #1 - Introduction to Python and its Scientific Software Stack
-This material is part of the INMAS Workshop Series.
+This material is part of the INMAS training Workshop Series.

 This Workshop is a basic introduction to Scientific Python which will lay the foundations required for the rest of the INMAS program.